yactouat/pips_channel_personal-website_api/README.md

 - [Typescript](https://www.typescriptlang.org/)
 - a Google Cloud Platform (GCP) project
 - you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud init` if it's not the case)
+- you need to have provisioned a PostgreSQL database; I'm personnaly using Supabase, if you do too you'll need to download the server root certificate and store it in the repo root folder as `supabase-root.crt`

 ## nice to have